jylhakos/miscellaneous/DataAnalytics/README.md

 ## Deployment

-Deploying React (front-end) and Golang (back-end) applications as the Docker containers and securing the connections for containerized applications with Nginx reverse proxy.
+Deploy React (front-end) and Golang (back-end) applications as the Docker containers and configure secure HTTPS connections for containerized applications with Nginx reverse proxy.

 ### References